gsbirch/gsbirch.github.io/README.md

 This repository holds the source code for my personal website :)

-It is build on Beautiful Jekyll!
+It is built on Beautiful Jekyll!
 Which you can learn about [here](https://beautifuljekyll.com).